bar-assistant/docs/docs/setup/index.md

 2. You should always use a specific Meilisearch version instead of latest tag.
 3. Make sure you have correctly configured nginx config location.
 4. Like Meilisearch above, this is using docker compose hostname as server host.
+4. This will log application errors to your docker logs.

 This will get you running with the following services: